King's Speech set out broad digital policy agenda

 On Wednesday, 13 May 2026, the King's Speech set out an extensive list of bills and draft bills for the Labour government's second legislative agenda of the parliamentary session following the election.

-Together, the legislative package represents a diverse range of policy initiatives, reflective of a range of data protection and cyber risks and opportunities.
+The legislative agenda comprises a diverse set of policy initiatives that, together, address a range of data protection and cyber risks and opportunities.
+These inclde:

 Training Announcement: Find out more about our range of independent accredited data protection and AI governance qualifications from IAPP and BCS that support practitioners in adopting emerging technologies such as facial recognition.